Healthcare in Cyprus is cheap and effective, and is another reason many expats relocate to the island.

 Emergency services in Cyprus

 There are nationwide emergency services in Cyprus, but they can be inconsistent and relatively slow.
-Expats often rely on neighbours and friends to drive them to hospital in non-critical situations.
+Expats often rely on neighbours and friends to drive them to the hospital in non-critical situations.

 Some private hospitals have their own ambulance services, but charge for transporting patients.